Hermine Agavni Kalustyan

-Hermine Agavni Kalustyan (Հերմինէ Աղաւնի Գալուստեան, 1914 – September 3, 1989) was an Armenian–Turkish mathematician, educator, and politician.
+Hermine Agavni Kalustyan (Հերմինէ Աղաւնի Գալուստեան, 1914 – 3 September 1989) was a Turkish-Armenian mathematician, educator, and politician.

+Early life and education

-Kalustyan was born in 1914 in Istanbul.
+Kalustyan was born in 1914 in Istanbul, Turkey.
 She graduated from Paris High School Teacher Training School and from Istanbul University Mathematics Department.
-In 1941, she wrote her dissertation titled "Conformal depiction and the movement of an object" in the Istanbul University under Richard von Mises and William Prager.
-Between 1948 and 1973, Kalustyan was appointed principal at Esayan Armenian High School, and taught mathematics at the Galatasaray High School in Istanbul, Turkey.
+From 1932 to 1936, she was at Ecole Normale Superieure to study math.
+In 1941, she became the first woman in Turkey to obtain a Ph.D. degree in mathematics.
+She wrote her dissertation titled "Conformal depiction and the movement of an object" in the Istanbul University under Richard von Mises and William Prager.

+Career

+Between 1948 and 1973, Kalustyan was appointed principal at Esayan Armenian High School.
+She also taught mathematics at the Getronagan and Galatasaray lyceums in Istanbul, Turkey.
 In 1961, she became the republic's first non-Muslim minority woman to serve in parliament with her appointment to the transitional parliament (1960–1961) that constructed the 1961 Constitution.
-In 1975, she published an Armenian book titled, "Towards the Past and Now: Towards Fezaya".
+Afterwards, she became a member of the CHP on February 18, 1961.
+In 1975, she published an Armenian book titled, "Towards the Past and Now: Towards Fezaya", and also moved to France.